-Fourth of July wine 2020: Four bottles to enjoy for the United States’ 244th birthday
+Fourth of July wine 2019: Four bottles to enjoy for the United States’ 243rd birthday

-The Unites States celebrates its 244th birthday on Saturday, which means a need for quality cheap wine.
-Hence, these suggestions from the Wine Curmudgeon.
-As always, keep our summer wine and porch wine guidelines in mind: Lighter, fresher wines, even for red, since lots of oak and high alcohol aren’t especially refreshing when it’s 98 degrees outside (which is the forecast for Dallas).
+The Unites States celebrates its 243rd vbithday this week, and the Wine Curmudgoen has four wines to bring to the party.
+As always, keep our summer wine and porch wine guidelines in mind: Lighter, fresher wines, even for red, since lots of oak and high alcohol aren’t especially refreshing when it’s 98 degrees outside

-Consider these Fourth of July wine 2020 suggestions:
+Consider these Fourth of July wine 2019 suggestions:

 • Princesa Brut Nature Cava NV ($12, purchased, 11.5%): Brut nature is the driest sparkling wine, and this Spanish bubbly doesn’t disappoint.
 It’s crisp, very dry, and has cava’s trademark apple and pear fruit.
 Highly recommended.
 Imported by Quintessential